Kate Kane: Technology and weapons

 Batwoman's suit was designed and built by Jacob Kane in a red-and-black color scheme and incorporates features similar to Batman's own batsuit.
 The main bodysuit uses dilatant-based armor and contains encrypted radio, GPS, and biotelemetry transmitters.
-The cape is made from a composite nanotube material and has weighted, sharpened edges that allow it to be used as a weapon in addition to its gliding function.Batwoman #33 (July 2014) The suit's gloves are heat-resistant to at least 1000 °C.
+The cape is made from a composite nanotube material and has weighted, sharpened edges that allow it to be used as a weapon in addition to its gliding function.
+The suit's gloves are heat-resistant to at least 1000 °C.